 Items Requiring Frequent and Substantial Servicing

 Equipment in this category is paid on a rental basis only.
 Payment is based on the monthly fee schedule amount until the medical necessity ends.
-No payment is made for the purchase of equipment, maintenance, and servicing or for replacement of items.
+No payment is made for the purchase of equipment, maintenance, and servicing or for the replacement of items.

 - Use the RR (Rental) modifier for items in this category.

 Items in this category are provided on a rental basis; therefore, RR is one of the modifiers appropriate for these items.
 There is an exception to the rental basis.
 For electric wheelchairs, suppliers must give beneficiaries the option of purchasing them at the time the supplier first furnishes the item.
 The modifiers used with these items are: